Colors That Go With Purple: 25 Harmonious Combinations

 3. Purple and Cream

-Purple’s vibrant and dynamic look complements cream’s warm and soft tones, creating a balanced design.
-This bathroom’s purple glass mosaic tile backsplash brings color to the design.
-Metal accents such as stainless steel hardware add to the design’s style.
+Purple’s vibrant look complements cream’s warm and soft tones, creating a balanced design.
+This bathroom’s purple glass mosaic tile backsplash brings color to the design, and the hand towels tie the color scheme together.

 4. Purple and Blue

 Combining blue and purple in interior design creates a bold and striking look.
-Using both colors in the right proportions makes a cohesive color scheme that will elevate any room.
+Use this color palette if you’re after a regal look fit for royalty.

 5. Lavender and White